matatk/agrip/audioquake/BUILD.md

 We recommend installing your own Python and not using the system one: this makes it easy to clean up any third-party libraries you install, and to control precisely which Python version is used.

--   Install Python 3.x with: `brew install python3`.
+-   Install Python 3.x with: `brew install python`.
 -   To test it's set up correctly, run `which python3` and you should find that the result is: `/usr/local/bin/python3` (if it's not pointing to the correct python then later on you will get errors about missing packages even if you've installed them).

 ### The Simple DirectMedia Layer (SDL) library